biqing-zhu/CBB750_Group2/README.md

-# CBB750_Group2

-Mapping twitter anti-vaccinator Network using NLP and machine learning models​
+# Mapping twitter anti-vaccinator Network using NLP and machine learning models (Group 2)

 ## Organization of the codes: